 We occasionally refer to filtered $R$-modules with are in the heart of this $t$-structure as discrete. \end{const}

 We now briefly recall the description of filtered objects in terms of quasi-coherent sheaves over the stack $\filstack$.
-This quotient stack may be defined as the quotient of $\AAA^1 = \Spec(R[t])$ by the canonical $\GG_m = \Spec(R[t, t^{-1}]$ action induced by the inclusion $\GG_m \hookrightarrow \AAA^1$ arrow of group schemes.
+This quotient stack may be defined as the quotient of $\AAA^1 = \Spec(R[t])$ by the canonical $\GG_m = \Spec(R[t, t^{-1}])$-action induced by the inclusion $\GG_m \hookrightarrow \AAA^1$ of monoid schemes.
 This comes equipped with two distinguished points

-which we often refer to in this work as the generic and special/closed point respectively.
-We remark that the quotient map $\pi: \AAA^1 \to \filstack$ is a smooth (and hence fppf) atlas for $\filstack$, making $\filstack$ into an Artin stack.
+which we often refer to in this work as the generic and special/closed point, respectively.
+We remark that the quotient map $\pi\colon \AAA^1 \to \filstack$ is a smooth (and hence fppf) atlas for $\filstack$, making $\filstack$ into an Artin stack.